probil/vue-socket.io-extended/README.md

 | `chat_message` | `SOCKET_CHAT_MESSAGE` | `socket_chatMessage` |
 | `chatMessage`  | `SOCKET_CHATMESSAGE`  | `socket_chatMessage` |
 | `CHAT_MESSAGE` | `SOCKET_CHAT_MESSAGE` | `socket_chatMessage` |

+Check [Configuration](#gear-configuration) section if you'd like to use custom transformation.

 **Note**: different server events can commit/dispatch the same mutation or/and the same action.
 So try to use only one naming convention to avoid possible bugs.
 In any case, this behavior is going to be changed soon and considered as problematic.